methinksd/ShieldHub/README.md

 private $password = 'your_password';  // Replace with your MySQL password private $dbname = 'shieldHub';
 ```

+Note: If you're using the default XAMPP/WAMP/MAMP setup, the username is often 'root' and the password might be empty or 'root' depending on your configuration.

 ### 4. Set Up Web Server